Schedule with travel time and distance

-In this topic, we will explore how travel time and distance are calculated and visualized for dispatchers during manual scheduling, semi-automated scheduling with the schedule assistant, and automated scheduling with Resource Scheduling Optimization (RSO).
+In this article, we will explore how travel time and distance are calculated and visualized for dispatchers during manual scheduling, semi-automated scheduling with the schedule assistant, and automated scheduling with Resource Scheduling Optimization (RSO).

 Connect your Dynamics 365 environment to Bing Maps.
-For more information, see our topic on setting this up.
+For more information, see our article on setting this up.
 This allows you to locate resources (field technicians) and work orders, and later calculate the travel time and distances between them.

 Set auto geocode addresses to Yes.
-For more information, see our topic on setting this up.
+For more information, see our article on setting this up.
 This allows you to automatically geocode accounts and work orders when addresses are entered.
 Geocoding an account or work order record populates latitude and longitude values, which are required for travel time and distance calculations.

 After connecting your environment to Bing Maps, make sure your resources have defined starting and ending locations.
 Resources must have geocoded start and end locations in order to calculate travel times and distances.
-See the topics on setting up bookable resources and using resource types to locate resources.
+See the articles on setting up bookable resources and using resource types to locate resources.